10 New Findings Reveal How Sales Teams Are Achieving Success Now

 Search engines observe web traffic to a page over months and years, and use traffic as a strong ranking factor.
 Google is looking at how much consistent traffic your pages receive during the entire time it exists.
 That timely World Series page isn’t likely to rank very high in search, and therefore it won’t bring in many new readers.

-Best practice: Take an evergreen approach to content that can stay relevant to your business or product for years.
+SEO best practices: Take an evergreen approach to content that can stay relevant to your business or product for years.
 Evaluate and refresh your top-performing content instead of starting from scratch every time messaging changes.
-Lists that receive annual updates, such as “The Top 10 Best Baseball Teams Ever” or “Tips on Saving on Baseball Merchandise” can be updated every season.
+Lists that receive annual updates, such as “The Top 10 Best Baseball Teams Ever” or “Tips on Saving on Baseball Merchandise,” can be updated every season.
 If it’s a commonly referenced list, then it may see better ranking success.
 Final tip: to help your page build ranking, keep dates out of the URL and article title and keep them the same year after year.

 Many companies have one siloed team working on SEM, and another department working on SEO, and poor communication between the two.
 While search results list paid and organic listings side by side, that is often not the case for the teams driving each effort.
 All too frequently paid and organic search content creators do not take all marketing channels into account when creating fiscal year plans and allocating budget and resources.
 This is a huge miss.
 When your SEM and SEO teams don’t work together, they lose opportunities to maximize top-performing marketing campaigns.